gio437/vid/README.md

 2. Click on the Video Quality Checker extension icon in your Chrome toolbar.

-3. If the video quality is not set to screen resolution, the extension will notify you and provide options to optimize the quality.
+3. After installation, browse YouTube as usual.
+When you click on a video, the extension will send you a notification to check your video quality.

 4. Enjoy your high-quality streaming experience!